microsoft/Nonprofits/visualizer/README.md

 **Jump to: [Setup](#setup) | [Tutorial](#tutorial)**

-This is a simple tool for comparing satellite imagery from two points in time alongside a modeled building damage overlay.
+This is a simple web-based visualizer for comparing satellite imagery from two points in time with a modeled building damage overlay.

 ![](images/example_screenshot.png)